bigcommerce/dev-docs/docs/api-docs/storefront/widgets/product-widget-tutorial.md

 Alternatively, you can send a `GET` request to [`/v3/content/widgets`](https://developer.bigcommerce.com/api-reference/store-management/widgets/widget/getwidgets), passing your `widget_template_uuid` as a query parameter.

-The [response](https://developer.bigcommerce.com/api-reference/store-management/widgets/widget/getwidget#responses) should be similar to the following example.
+The [response](https://developer.bigcommerce.com/api-reference/store-management/widgets/widget/getwidget#responses) should be similar to the following example:

 ```json
 {